lipezaballa/todosActivity/README.md

 ### Implement search

 Wire up the existing search field, so the TODO list is filtered when the input changes.
+#SOLUTION: Create a pipe to filter the array with the string, use the filter in the ngFor, take care of the null initialize with async

 ### Implement delete on click